 Spencer Fugate '14, Macalester College '18

 Students thrive in small schools and classrooms, where teachers and students know each other well and work in an atmosphere of trust and high expectations.

 St. Andrew's-Sewanee is very intentionally a small school, eschewing the trend towards “super-sized" private schools.
-With fewer than 300 students on campus, individual students never fade into the background.
-Everyone contributes, whether it's in the classroom, on the stage or on the playing field.
-Teachers know the names of all students, not just the ones in their classes, making it possible to engage and challenge students in the classroom and out.
+Every child is known and contributes, whether it's in the classroom, on the stage, or on the playing field.
+Teachers engage with and challenge students in the classroom and out.
 To best meet the challenges faced by an individual student, groups of faculty, residential staff, advisors, and coaches work together as a team to create an academic plan.